jakobrbr/Berlin-clock-NodeMCU/README.md

 WiFi enabled Mengenlehreuhr aka Berlin clock made using ESP8266 NodeMCU and two 74HC595 shift registers.

 The clock is based on a real clock in Berlin from 1975.
 My goal was to replicate the original design as best as I could, in a small "desktop form factor".
-You can read about much more about the original clock and how to tell the time on [Wikipedia](https://en.wikipedia.org/wiki/Mengenlehreuhr).
+You can read much more about the original clock and how to tell the time on [Wikipedia](https://en.wikipedia.org/wiki/Mengenlehreuhr).

 This DIY version of the Berlin clock is far from perfect, since it was my first real Arduino project and my first time designing a 3d-print model.